 - Put together an inventory of all medications being taken.
 Make certain to include in your log every medication’s name, how frequently and what amounts are prescribed, the name of the prescribing doctor, together with the cause for using the med.
 Once finished, share the list with the senior’s primary care doctor or pharmacist for an evaluation to make certain that there are not any negative contraindications.
 Put a reminder in your phone or calendar to review and edit the list on a consistent basis.

 - Make use of a pill organizer.
 Pill organizers are useful in ensuring meds are taken correctly.
 At the start of every week, sort and put proper doses of every medication into the appropriate day/time box.
 Then go back and double check to be sure everything is in order.

 - Examine instructions.
 It is imperative to know how each medication should be taken (such as with or without food, if the pill can be broken or crushed, etc.), and what possible side effects may be expected.
 If any instructions are ambiguous, talk to the prescribing doctor immediately for explanation.
 Gather this information into one succinct report and review/update on a consistent basis.

 - Retain the services of an expert caregiver to assist.
 Managing several meds correctly could be daunting, and the addition of an experienced professional caregiver to give medication reminders can be extremely helpful.

-At Compassionate Nursing Services, our care staff are always available to ensure meds are taken precisely when and exactly how they’re prescribed, in conjunction with a full variety of tailored in-home care services to encourage older adults to remain safe, independent, and thriving.
+At Compassionate Nursing Services, our senior care staff are always available to ensure meds are taken precisely when and exactly how they’re prescribed, in conjunction with a full variety of tailored in-home care services to encourage older adults to remain safe, independent, and thriving.
 Reach out to us to set up a complimentary in-home consultation for an in home caregiver in St. Louis or the surrounding area at 314-432-4312.